Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Note:

-Thomas Willes was a contemporary of Antonio Jacobsen in New York (they did also co-operate occasionally).
+Thomas Willis was a contemporary of Antonio Jacobsen in New York (they did also co-operate occasionally).
 He is well known for his ship portraits of merchant shipping and yachts around the turn of the century and represented in several Maritime Museums in the USA.
 Photo Copyright is with the FineArtEmporium.